Sally Hemings: Madison's descendants

 Madison's sons fought on the Union side in the Civil War.
-Thomas Eston Hemings enlisted in the United States Colored Troops (USCT); captured, he spent time at the Andersonville POW camp and died in a POW camp in Meridian, Mississippi.
+Thomas Eston Hemings enlisted in the 175th Ohio Infantry Regiment; captured, he spent time at the Andersonville POW camp and died in a POW camp in Meridian, Mississippi.
 According to a Hemings descendant, his brother James attempted to cross Union lines and "pass" as a white man to enlist in the Confederate army to rescue him.
 Later, James Hemings was rumored to have moved to Colorado and perhaps passed into white society.
 Like some others in the family, he disappeared from the record, and the rest of his biography remains unknown.

 A third son, William Hemings, enlisted in the regular Union Army as a white man.
 Madison's last known male-line descendant, William, never married and was not known to have had children.
 He died in 1910 in a veterans' hospital.

 Some of Madison Hemings' children and grandchildren who remained in Ohio suffered from the limited opportunities for blacks at that time, working as laborers, servants, or small farmers.
 They tended to marry within the mixed-race community in the region, who eventually became established as people of education and property.

 Madison's daughter, Ellen Wayles Hemings, married Alexander Jackson Roberts, a graduate of Oberlin College.
 When their first son was young, they moved to Los Angeles, California, where the family and its descendants became leaders in the 20th century.
 Their first son, Frederick Madison Roberts (1879–1952) – Sally Hemings' and Jefferson's great-grandson – was the first person of known black ancestry elected to public office on the West Coast: he served for nearly 20 years in the California State Assembly from 1919 to 1934.
 Their second son, William Giles Roberts, was also a civic leader.
 Their descendants have had a strong tradition of college education and public service.